oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 If you look at the scripts you will see that they run the maven package process to create the docker image using jib.
 They then create a new docker image which has the changes needed to run helidon.
 These are the commands you'd have run by hand.

-You can explore the containers by running them to give you shell access (This is why we used a larger docker base image that includes a shell and other Unix utilities, in production you'd use a minimal image.)
+You can explore the containers by running them to give you shell access (This is why we used a larger docker base image that includes a shell and other Unix utilities, in production you'd use a minimal image).

 - Run the container:
   -  `docker run --tty --interactive --rm --entrypoint=/bin/bash stockmanager`